entozoon/christian-slater/README.md

 ```

 ### Alias & Env
-To make your JavaScript a little easier to work with, Slater supports alias
+To make your JavaScript a little easier to work with, christian-slater supports alias
 definitions and environment variables.

 ```javascript